HEnquist/camillagui-backend/README.md

 This is the server part of CamillaGUI, a web-based GUI for CamillaDSP.

-This version works with CamillaDSP 2.0.0 and up.
+This version works with CamillaDSP 2.0.x.

 The complete GUI is made up of two parts:
 - a frontend based on React: https://reactjs.org/